 At a glance: Code review is the workflow where AI assistants and MCP can have the highest single impact — review capacity is the bottleneck in modern software development, and AI-powered code analysis through MCP can scale review throughput without scaling headcount.
-SonarQube MCP (442 stars, Kotlin, native in SonarQube Cloud) leads code quality integration.
-Codacy MCP (56 stars, official) covers SAST, secrets, coverage, and PR analysis.
-Graphite GT MCP (built into CLI, beta) enables AI-driven stacked PR creation.
-CodeRabbit dominates AI code review but operates as an MCP client consuming context from other servers.
+SonarQube MCP (Kotlin, native in SonarQube Cloud, 2026.1 LTA) leads code quality integration with expanded actionable issue management.
+Codacy MCP (official) covers SAST, secrets, coverage, and PR analysis; new Guardrails product pairs MCP with CLI for agentic workflows.
+Graphite GT MCP (built into CLI, still beta) enables AI-driven stacked PR creation.
+CodeRabbit now has an official MCP server (0ui-labs/coderabbit-mcp-server) that can trigger reviews and generate reports — no longer just an MCP client.
+Microsoft Azure DevOps MCP (official, public preview) fills the biggest enterprise gap with PR support and remote server in Microsoft Foundry.
 Community PR review servers connect LLMs to GitHub diffs for automated feedback.
 This is the twentieth review in our Developer Tools MCP category.

 Architecture note: Code review MCP servers follow five patterns.
 Code quality platform connectors (SonarQube, Codacy) expose existing quality gates, vulnerability scans, and coverage data as MCP tools — the review intelligence lives in the platform, MCP provides the interface.
 PR management servers (gitlab-mr-mcp, GitHub MCP) give AI agents read/write access to pull/merge requests (diffs, comments, approvals) without performing the review itself.
 LLM-powered review agents (crazyrabbitLTC, praneybehl, Orcus2021) use external LLMs to analyze diffs and generate review comments — the MCP server orchestrates the review pipeline.
 Stacked PR workflow tools (Graphite GT MCP) help AI agents structure code changes into reviewable units.
 Review platform bridges (coderabbitai-mcp) let AI assistants interact with reviews from dedicated AI review platforms.